altogi/StockPredictionsWithFinancialNews/README.md

 The only parameter for method `import_financial_data()` is `deltas`.
 This list of integers specifies what market days after each new's release date are considered relevant.
 The closing market price of each of these relevant dates is extracted for further analysis in the application.

 This method also makes sure to store the resulting market data in a table *market_data.csv*, which itself is also in a folder whose name is determined by the selected `deltas`.
+This way, if the same `deltas` are used in a different occasion, the dataset can be taken advantage of, instead of performing the same computations all over again.

 For example, with `deltas = [1, 2]`, one would execute the following line of code: